lymslive/StartVim/readme.md

 Then you can use `spvim` to start the extream heavy SpaceVim, while use `vim` still start you lighter vimrc.
 If you also follow this "StartVim", `vi` and `ex` etc. are all available, that start vim in a complete different way.

+### Use other plugin manager

+You can use any other plugin manager as normal plugin.
+You can even use more than one plugin manager, in different or the same vimrc.
+Different plugin manager only manages different plugin direcotry, while the builtin `:packadd` manages the one in `pack/` directory.

+External plugin manager may have a little problem when using `ex -s`, but that maybe not problem for most users.
+It seems silly to use any plugin manager other than `:packadd` in `ex -s`, while it seems more silly to use `ex -s` other than `vim` for some people.

 ## Contact and Bug Report